 Extending the life of your hot water system may be as simple as changing this sacrificial anode.

 Periodic Maintenance of your hot water system can extend the life of your hot water system.
-There are three easy to ensure the full life of your hot water system:
+There are three easy ways to ensure the full life of your hot water system:

 1. Periodic maintenance of the pressure reducing valve

 2. Periodic maintenance of the TPR (Temperature Pressure Relief) valve

 Pressure Reducing Valves are designed to provide accurate pressure control on the inlet side of your hot water system.
 Fluctuating water pressure will put unnecessary internal pressure on the lining of your tank.